7 June 2019

 Another surprise was people telling me I was cheating.
 This strange judgement often came from motorists rather than other cyclists.
 They have a point, I am cheating age and creeping unfitness.
 I have regained something I thought was lost, the sheer joy of Lake District cycling.

 Has Connie’s blog inspired you to get on your bike?
-Have a look here for more information on cycling in the Lake District and follow @ebikeroutes on twitter for all the latest on ebiking in the Lake District and Cumbria.
+Have a look at our page on cycling in the Lake District and follow @ebikeroutes on twitter for all the latest on ebiking in the Lake District and Cumbria.